-TIP: Book a room in the area ahead of time so you don’t risk spending the night sleeping in your car (not advisable in the winter).
+TIP: Book a room in the area ahead of time so you don't risk spending the night sleeping in your car (not advisable in the winter).
 The hotel usually has off-season deals, so be sure to check that out, too.
-Allison wrote a post specific to Bryce Canyon in the winter that provides some additional tips.

 Bryce Canyon, Glen Canyon Dam, Lower Antelope Canyon, Horseshoe Bend

 Don't be afraid to explore Bryce Canyon in the morning before heading south into Arizona.
 Take a quick hike to Thor's Hammer or around the Navajo Loop to explore Wall Street.
 Just remember that however far you hike down from the canyon rim, you have to hike back uphill to get back to your car.

 The Rim Trail is another great hike with little to no ascents or descents.
 Depending on the weather, you may want snowshoes or good winter gear.
 Jeans and a red poncho don't work well – just ask my wife.

 TIP: Bring snow shoes and the right winter gear if you really want to get out and hike in the snow.
 It will allow you a more comfortable experience and the walking part will likely be a little easier.